Defne E. writes about showing her family around Rennes and introducing them to her host family.

 Many SYA alums consider their relationship with their host family the most memorable part of their year abroad and maintain that relationship for life.

-We cannot overstate the importance of your host family.
-They will provide you with involvement in your community, authentic means for learning about your new country and culture, and countless opportunities to develop language proficiency that are not possible in the classroom or on your own.
+Host families provide you with involvement in your community, authentic means for learning about your new country and culture, and countless opportunities to develop language proficiency that are not possible in the classroom or on your own.
 By participating fully in the life of your host family, you will come in direct contact with valuable cultural, sociological, personal, political and practical aspects of life in your country that complement and complete the SYA academic program.

 FEEL RIGHT AT HOME